 The Dirt Works Demonstration Garden and Composting Site was established in 1989 for the purpose of teaching home composting to the public.
 The newly renovated garden was expanded to include a variety of themed gardens that exhibit a wide range of planting possibilities conducive to the Pacific Northwest.

-Volunteers from the WSU Thurston County Master Gardener and Master Recycler Composter Programs not only maintain the garden but also educate the public about sustainable gardening practices, water wise irrigation methods and home composting by holding free workshops.
+Volunteers from the WSU Thurston County Master Gardener and Master Recycler Composter Programs not only maintain the garden but also educate the public about sustainable gardening practices, water wise irrigation methods such as rainwater collection, and home composting by holding free workshops.
 The site also hosts the Master Gardener Foundation’s annual Spring Plant Sale that is held the third Saturday in May.

 The City of Olympia owns the site on which Dirt Works sits near Yauger Park, and sponsors the garden by providing our location and support from the City’s Public Works Dept.